FAC10/week1-ajoy-facx-machine/README.md

 Browser-sync will watch any `.html`, `.css` and `.js` files and automatically refresh the browser for you when you save.

-To add a warning instruction when pushing to master run the command `ln -sf prepush ../../.git/hooks/prepush && chmod +x .git/hooks/prepush`
+To add a warning instruction when pushing to master run the command `cp pre-push .git/hooks/`